th317erd/cmded/README.md

 ### RunnerContext

 Each Runner is passed a `RunnerContext`, and many other methods are also provide this context.
-This context gives a handful of useful methods you can use to interact with the current argument context, for example `store`, and `fetch` to update the user context, `exit` to exit the program immediately, `hasMatch` to see if anything matched in the current runner, the `rootOptions` provided to the command parser, and `args` if you need to access the arguments directly.
+This context gives a handful of useful methods you can use to interact with the current argument context, for example `store`, and `fetch` to update the user context, `exit` to exit the program immediately, `hasMatch` to see if anything matched in the current Runner, the `rootOptions` provided to the command parser, and `args` if you need to access the arguments directly.

 #### `store` and `fetch`